-&lt;sup>1 In his reply brief, Mr. Luna-Moreno argues for the first time that this court should overrule Galeano-Romero and review the Board's hardship determination under Guerrero-Lasprilla v.
+&lt;sup>1 In his reply brief, Mr. Ramirez-Puebla argues for the first time that this court should overrule Galeano-Romero and review the Board's hardship determination under Guerrero-Lasprilla v.
 Barr, 140 S. Ct.
 1062 (2020).
 But "[t]he general rule in this circuit is that a party waives issues and arguments raised for the first time in a reply brief."
 Reedy v.
 Werholtz, 660 F.3d 1270, 1274 (10th Cir.
 2011) (internal quotation marks omitted).
 "We see no reason to depart from that rule here."
 Id.

-In making this argument, however, he ignores another jurisdictional hurdle the requirement that he exhaust his arguments before bringing them to this court.
-See 8 U.S.C. § 1252(d)(1) ("A court may review a final order of removal only if . . . the alien has exhausted all administrative remedies available to the alien as of right[.]"); Galeano-Romero, 968 F.3d at 1180 n.3 (recognizing when a petitioner "fail[s] to present [an] argument to the [immigration judge] or Board, it is unexhausted, and we lack jurisdiction to consider it").
-Mr. Luna-Moreno did not argue before the Board that the agency must, in every cancellation case, consider every hardship factor that the Board's precedential decisions have identified.
-Rather, he challenged the immigration judge's factual findings and argued that she had incorrectly applied the Board's precedent.
+Appellate Case: 20-9644 Document: 010110559755 Date Filed: 08/10/2021 Page: 3 the alien has exhausted all administrative remedies available to the alien as of right[.]"); Galeano-Romero, 968 F.3d at 1180 n.3 (recognizing when a petitioner "fail[s] to present [an] argument to the [immigration judge] or Board, it is unexhausted, and we lack jurisdiction to consider it").
+Mr. Ramirez-Puebla did not argue before the Board that the agency must, in every cancellation case, consider every hardship factor that the Board's precedential decisions have identified.
+Rather, he identified specific hardship factors and argued that the Board should conclude, based on those factors, that he satisfied the hardship requirement.
 Exhaustion requires "an alien [to] present the same specific legal theory to the [Board] before he or she may advance it in court."
 Garcia-Carbajal v.
 Holder, 625 F.3d 1233, 1237 (10th Cir.
 2010).
-Because Mr. Luna-Moreno did not present his current argument to the Board, we lack jurisdiction to consider it.
+Because Mr. Ramirez-Puebla did not present his current argument to the Board, we lack jurisdiction to consider it.